‘Get a cool city vibe in small town surroundings…’

 The soups were served with a bowl of brown seeded and white crusty bread and butter and nothing that was delivered to the table lasted very long.
 The soups were fabulous and the I’m convinced the seeded bread was laced with something that made completely addictive.
 Other items on the menu that we poured over were the bread and olives and tapas, which I could happily subsist on forever.
 And often have for periods of time.

-If you’re not hungry when you pass by (what’s wrong with you?) you can always stop for coffee in the Café area or something a little stronger in the wine bar (my preferred option…).
-Dylanwad also has a wine cellar beneath its main floor, which is filled with individually labelled bottles imported from all over the world and really does have something to suit every taste and budget.
+If you’re not hungry when you pass by (what’s wrong with you?) you can always stop for coffee in the Café area or something a little stronger in the wine bar.
+Dylanwad also has a wine cellar beneath its main floor.
+This is filled with individually labelled bottles imported from all over the world.
+It really does have something to suit every taste and budget.
 It’s also just a really cool space and is a must see for any wine enthusiast.

-The alcoholic offerings are not just restricted to wine, however, as there’s a gorgeous selection of botanicals and other small batch local gins, Welsh ciders, and other tempting beverages.
-They also have the cutest gift baskets, which I know will go down very well when I go home to Scotland.
+The alcoholic offerings are not just restricted to wine, however.
+There’s a gorgeous selection of botanicals and other small batch local gins, Welsh ciders, and other tempting beverages.
+They also have the cutest gift baskets.

-As well as being open for regular business, Dylanwad also hosts monthly tutored wine tastings (sign me up, please) and has a pod bar sampling system where customers can sample from 12 wines.
+As well as being open for regular business, Dylanwad also hosts monthly tutored wine tastings.
+There’s a sampling system where customers can road test 12 wines.
 What’s not to love?
 Nothing; that’s what.

-If you’re looking for a relaxed atmosphere, quality food and drinks and excellent customer service, this should really be your first stop.
+If you’re looking for a relaxed atmosphere, quality food and drinks and excellent customer service, stop by.
 Also, did I mention you can buy wine?
-My friend and I are already planning our next visit during a time when it’s far more acceptable for us to drink.
-Going back to work after a few glasses of wine is frowned upon in Wales, apparently.
+My I’m already planning next visit during a time when it’s far more acceptable for me to drink.
+Apparently, going back to work after a few glasses of wine is frowned upon in Wales.
 Who knew?